Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-04.md

 1. What is the underlying principle of Flexbox?
 1. What are the differences between the main axis and the cross axis?
+1. What types of apps would benefit most from flexbox?
+1. What apps likely don’t need a flexbox

 Answer the questions on your own, and then we will discuss as a group!